sciZer0/7/v/README.md

 <h3 align="center">Problem 2</h3>

-The problem 2 is the inability of each of the existing blockchains to start decreasing its Circulating Supply from day one.
+The problem 2 is the inability of each of the existing blockchains to really start decreasing its Circulating Supply.

 Ideally, a blockchain must start decreasing its Circulating Supply from day one.